Scholar and Sculler:

 Meanwhile Furnivall’s passion for rowing never abated.
-He championed the superiority of sculls over oars, attacking in print what he called the “good old stupid ways” with his characteristic lack of tact.
-“Blessed is he that expects little,” he wrote in a brief pamphlet on the subject, “for he shall not be disappointed.”
+He championed the superiority of sculls over oars, attacking in print what he called the ‘good old stupid ways’ with his characteristic lack of tact.
+‘Blessed is he that expects little,’ he wrote in a brief pamphlet on the subject, ‘for he shall not be disappointed.’
 He attacked the Amateur Rowing Association for excluding artisans and labourers from regattas, and in 1896 he challenged the establishment by founding a Hammersmith Sculling Club that admitted girls and women.

 when the boats were sculling down the sunset was very fine.
 As the sun sank below the horizon a broad gash of blood-red appeared in the sky, and then gradually tinted the upper clouds till it faded in their gloom.

 Huckle got to know Furnivall at the A. B. C. tearoom in Oxford Street, where she was a waitress and he was a regular customer.
-She remembered his kindness, and his youthful enthusiasm.
+She remembered his kindness and his youthful enthusiasm.
 She remembered the presents he gave the waitresses — the trinkets, the fruits and flowers, the books of poems.
 She remembered the summer picnics on the river, which were always happy occasions.

 She recalled the Saturdays — two a year — when Furnivall organised the club to take boatloads of local children from Hammersmith to Kew Gardens.
 The children were the poorest of the poor.
-After the outing they would be treated to a slap-up tea, and they would go home clutching gifts and sweets.
-“They returned home looking very happy,” Jarvis noted, “which was quite reward enough for their benefactor.”
+After the outing they would be treated to a slap-up tea and would go home clutching gifts and sweets.
+‘They returned home looking very happy,’ Jarvis noted, ‘which was quite reward enough for their benefactor.’